SpaceDandy15/atlas-higher_level_programming/python-test_driven_development/README.md

 file 3  function that prints My name is <first name> <last name>

-file 4  function that prints a square with the character #.
+file 4  function that prints a square with the character #

+file 5 function that prints a text with 2 new lines after each of these characters: ., ? and :.